TheCaptain989/radarr-striptracks/hotio/HOTIO.md

 3. Configure your selected Docker container with all the port, volume, and environment settings from the *original container documentation* here:
    **[hotio/radarr](https://hotio.dev/containers/radarr/ "Radarr Docker container")**  OR  **[hotio/sonarr](https://hotio.dev/containers/sonarr/ "Sonarr Docker container")**

+> [!IMPORTANT]
-   >![notes]
-Notice that no environment variables are used in this setup.
+> Notice that no environment variables are used in this setup.
 That is a specific feature of LSIO containers and is not applicable to hotio containers.

    1. Add the **99-striptracks.sh** file path as a mount point in your `compose.yml` file or `docker run` command.
-      >![notes]
-The `/etc/cont-init.d/99-striptracks` path below is important; don't change it!
+> [!WARNING] The `/etc/cont-init.d/99-striptracks` path in the `volumes` section below is important; don't change it!

       *Example Docker Compose YAML Configuration*